mozilla/meao/_drafts/kuma_report.md

 The Kubernetes system allows several ways to scale the application.
 We used some for handling the unexpected load of the user attachments:

-* We went from 10 to 12 Nodes, to increase the total capacity of the Cluster.
+* We went from 10 to 12 Nodes, to increase the total capacity of the Cluster, then back down again when we got things under control.
 * We scaled the ``web`` Deployment from 6 to 20 Pods, to handle more simultaneous connections, including the slow file requests.
 * We scaled the ``celery`` Deployment from 6 to 10 Pods, to handle the load of